centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

 ### Step 2: Install the MAP module

-1. From your terminal, run the following command:
+1. From your terminal, run the following command on the Central server:

   <Tabs groupId="sync">
   <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">